 Her poetry is simple and direct, with the utilization of almost child-like metaphors.
 It contrasts sharply with traditional Arabic love poetry.

 As a writer of The Guardian described her, she is a love poet who spares no truth of love’s joys and also mercilessness.

 Maram al-Masri has published several collections of poems and received many poetry awards, including the “Adonis Prize” of the Lebanese Cultural Forum in 1998.

 Ahlam Mosteghanemi is an Algerian writer, who is mostly known for her fiction.
 She became known as one of the best-selling Arabic-speaking women writers in the world.
 Numerous high schools and institutions throughout the world have her novels on their lists of compulsory curriculum, and they have been translated into numerous languages.

 Even though she is known more as a novelist, Ahlam began her literary career as a poet.
 She was a host of a poetic radio show at 17, and published her first poetry book, Ala Marfa al Ayam (To the Days’ Haven) at 20.
 She belonged to the first generation to acquire the right to study in Arabic after the ban of French, and the first woman to publish a compilation of poetry in Arabic.

 10. Ahmed Shawqi

 Ahmed Shawqi was an Arabic poet, whose nickname is the Prince of Poets.

-He was an admired poet with a prolific command of rhyme and diction.
-His name holds a prestige in the Arab world and his poetry still inspires many young Arab poets to this day.
+He was a talented poet with a propensity for command of rhyme and diction.
+His name holds prestige in the Arab world and his poetry still inspires many young Arab poets to this day.

 One of the things that made Shawqui stand out from other poets of his time is his wide range of topics.